build-on-aws/content/posts/what-is-mlops-and-why-it-matters/index.md

 ## Welcome to the World of MLOps

+MLOPS is short of Machine Learning Operations, it is a practice that combines machine learning with Devops principles to streamline and manage the lifecycle of machine learning models.
+It involves the integration of data engineering, model development, deployment and monitoring into a cohesive and automated process.

+Without an established MLOps practice, challenges arise in reproducing and replicating experiments and model deployments, hindering version control.
+Manual management of data pipelines, model training, and deployment across environments consumes valuable time for data scientists and engineers.
+Siloed work and limited collaboration lead to misunderstandings, goal misalignment, and slower innovation.

-MLOps is short for Machine Learning Operations, the magical wand that makes it possible for data scientists and engineers to deploy, monitor, and manage machine learning models in a smooth and efficient way.
+MLOps helps, data scientists and engineers to deploy, monitor and manage machine learning models in a smooth and efficient way emphasizing collaboration, automation, and continuous improvement.

-Think of MLOps as a team of heroes who work behind the scenes to ensure that your favorite apps, such as Spotify, Netflix, or Siri, can make accurate predictions and recommendations based on your interests and behaviors.
-With MLOps, these heroes can automate the whole process of training and deploying models, from collecting data to deploying models to production environments, and then monitoring their performance.
-They use powerful tools to make the whole process run as a well-oiled machine.

-A machine learning workflow starts with cleaning, preparing, and curating the raw data.
+A Machine Learning Operations practice starts with cleaning, preparing, and curating the raw data.
 Then Feed the validated data and processed code to model building activities such as number of experiments to train, evaluate and tune the model until the model delivers the performance that’s expected.
 Each of those experiments needs to be tracked for performance comparison and so different set of artifacts needs to be maintained along with data set metadata.
 Once the Model is finalized then you register the model along with it’s metadata such as model built, performance and where it deployed.
 Finally define the KPI for the model and deploy it in one or more target deployments.
-Once the preferred model is deployed, then monitor for ongoing performance and detect data drift and concept drifts.
+Once the preferred model is deployed, then monitor for ongoing performance and detect data drift and concept drifts

+Without a basic MLOps practice in place, the challenges for data scientists and engineers starts from data collection process being a ad hoc function, leading to data quality issues and introduces data structure errors during manual preprocessing step.
+Model selection and hyper parameter tuning relies on individual preferences, resulting in sub optimal configurations.
+Due to lack of documentation, reproducibility of training suffer, evaluation metrics and techniques vary, hindering comparison and hampering maintenance cycles for the model.
+With manual deployment practice scaling and maintenance are challenging, with improper plan to replacing models causing disruptions to production.

 ![A Simple path to production for a ML Model](images/figure1.jpg "Figure 1.
 ML MOdel Workflow")

+A basic MLOps practice enures a structured and consistent data collection and preparation process to clean, transform and format it and delivers meaningful data features for the ML model to process in the next phase.
+Within this MLOps practice, engineers and data scientist can access and compare collective insights about model versioning, experimentation tracking, and model performance monitoring data and decide to select the right algorithm and framework for the ML Model.
+When it's time to deploy the model in different environments this practices aides by prepackaging infrastructure and environment variables avoiding manual errors.
+Tools are made available to track the deployed model performance such like, data drift, model accuracy, latency, and resource utilization and alerts can be enabled to monitor and report potential issues.
+When a model becomes outdated or less effective, planning for its retirement and replacement with a newer, improved model becomes a consistent process reducing risks.
+Throughout the lifecycle of the ML Model, with a collaboration practice in place, effective communications, knowledge sharing and alignment of goals between data scientists, engineers, and stakeholders is ensured.

-With a basic model build and deploy workflow like this, the Data Scientists can have a a superhero sidekick to automate repetitive tasks and ensure their model is always running smoothly and producing accurate results.
-MLOps helps to improve collaboration with other data scientists, developers, and operations teams, making it easier to work together towards a common goal.
-It enables to continuously integrate and deploy your models, allowing you to release updates and improvements quickly and efficiently.
-And it even helps you save money by reducing the costs associated with developing and deploying machine learning models.
+With a basic MLOps practice like this, the Data Scientists can have a a superhero sidekick to automate repetitive tasks and ensure their model is always running smoothly and producing accurate results.
+It helps save time and money by reducing the costs associated with developing and deploying machine learning models quickly and efficiently.

-## How does MLOps differ from DevOps
+## HOW DOES MLOPS DIFFER from DEVOPS

 DevOps is like the party planner, responsible for coordinating all the different elements of the party, from the food and decorations to the music and guest list.
 They make sure everything runs smoothly and that everyone has a good time.